This post may contain affiliate links which won’t change your price but will share some commission.

 If you have a headache when you’re sick and it’s interfering with your ability to rest, then taking a NSAID like Advil or ibuprofen is acceptable, but not if you’re using the pain medication to avoid resting.
 Always be sure to check with your healthcare practitioner before taking medication, and be very careful to take only the recommended amount.

 Other Healthy Habits to Boost the Immune System

-Once you’re feeling better, continue to practice healthy habits, including:
+Once you’re feeling better, continue to practice holistic health habits, including:

 - exercising regularly

 - limiting alcohol consumption

 - sleeping 7-9 hours a night (read my healthy sleep tips)

 - eating 7-9 servings of fruit and vegetables a day, plus other healthy foods (read my article about how to fill your plate)

 How can I boost my immune system when sick?

 Try the supplements and lifestyle interventions listed in this post.
 Most importantly, get plenty of rest.